Noble Capital Markets slashes price target on Coeur Mining Inc. [CDE] – find out why.

 Hosting the call will be Mitchell J. Krebs, President and Chief Executive Officer of Coeur, who will be joined by Thomas S. Whelan, Senior Vice President and Chief Financial Officer, Michael “Mick” Routledge, Senior Vice President and Chief Operating Officer, and other members of management.
 A replay of the call will be available through February 24, 2022.

-The results of the trading session contributed to over 7197395 shares changing hands.
-Over the past one week, the price volatility of Coeur Mining Inc. stands at 4.55% while the volatility over the past one month is 5.38%.
+Coeur Mining Inc. represents 254.74 million in outstanding shares, while the company has a total market value of $1.28 billion with the latest information.
+CDE stock price has been found in the range of $5.03 to $5.31.

-The market cap for CDE stock reached $1.22 billion, with 254.74 million shares outstanding and 253.38 million shares in the current float.
-Compared to the average trading volume of 4.57M shares, CDE reached a trading volume of 7197395 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.62M shares, CDE reached a trading volume of 4410539 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CDE shares is $7.67 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CDE stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.